Tree Mallow flowers

 Planting & Growing

-This shrub should only be grown in full sunlight.
-It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
-It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
+This shrub does best in full sun to partial shade.
+It does best in average to evenly moist conditions, but will not tolerate standing water.
+This plant will benefit from an application of bonemeal and/or mycorrhizal fertilizer at the time of planting.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.

 Tree Mallow makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.